 Although we, in the Western world at least, are immersed for many years in educational efforts at the hands of family and social institutions, we never receive instruction in what is perhaps the single most important skill we can possess: working skillfully with challenging emotions.
 Instead we are left to figure it out ourselves, perhaps with some dubious guidance like "stop crying" or some words of comfort that really don't accomplish much.
 And the worst of it is that challenging emotions that are not processed skillfully leave emotionally reactive scar tissue that accumulates and dogs us the rest of our lives, causing not only our own suffering but spreading suffering to those around us as we are driven by unconscious forces to act in ways that harm others.
 Fortunately, we CAN learn to process challenging emotions so they not only cause less suffering while they are arising, but also leave less of the reactive residue that poisons human relations.

 So what is the magic formula?
 Concentration, clarity, and equanimity.
-Here's how to do ti:
+Here's how to do it:

 Having located some emotional body sensations, focus your attention on those body sensations, ignoring everything else.
 In particular, ignore any thoughts that may be arising.
 Easier said than done, right?
 The ability to ignore aspects of experience at will is part of the concentration skill you will develop with your mindfulness practice.
 For now, do the best you can.
 If your attention is pulled into thinking processes, just gently bring it back to body sensations.
 It might happen constantly at first, but don't be discouraged.
 This is normal.